About this document

 How to move on

-Now that you've learned the basics you should go out and explore our API.
-We invite you to check out the other documents in this section as well for detailed information about our workflows, about crypto usage and you might want to download one of our Software Development Kits.
+Now that you've learned the basics, you should go out and explore our API.
+We invite you to check out the other articles in this section as well for detailed information about our workflows, about crypto usage, and you might want to download one of our Software Development Kits (SDKs).

 Kommentare